-Is Yellow Discharge in Pregnancy Normal?
+Is Yellow Discharge Normal During Pregnancy?

 Vaginal discharge is the body’s own mechanism for cleaning the vagina by flushing out dead cells and bacteria to keep the vagina clean and healthy.
 Leucorrhea, an increased amount of vaginal mucus, is a common pregnancy symptom.
-The discharge will peak during the third trimester.
-If the discharge has a foul smell and is of a dark colour, then you need to visit the doctor.
+The amount of discharge released will peak during the third trimester.
+If the discharge has a foul smell and is of a dark colour, then you will need to visit the doctor.